-The Elling Eide Center Research Library and Preserve welcomes applications for its Visiting Scholars and Researchers Grant.
+The Elling Eide Center Research Library and Preserve welcomes applications for its Visiting Scholars and Researchers Program.
 Applications from scholars and researchers of all disciplinary backgrounds will be considered, but preference will be given to applicants whose research focuses on topics related to China, Inner Asia, or greater East Asia before 1500 CE.

 Situated on a beautiful 72-acre waterfront preserve on Little Sarasota Bay, the Center’s research library houses more than 60,000 volumes covering every period of Chinese history from ancient times to the modern era and an extensive collection of more than 300 scholarly journals from around the world.
 Areas of concentration include medieval China from the fourth through tenth centuries, pre-modern peoples and languages of Central and Inner Asia, and poetry of the Tang Dynasty, a field in which Elling O. Eide made a significant and lasting scholarly mark.
 Holdings are in Chinese, Uyghur, English, Japanese, Korean, Russian, German, and French.